 Courses taught in Chemistry:

 Periodically I also taught a few lectures in the SHSU Texas Crossroads series under the aegis of Dr. Gene Young.
-This is an effort to provide a survey of atmospheric chemistry to, well, surprised English majors forecasting on what Texas's future will be (polluted).
+This was an effort to provide a survey of atmospheric chemistry to, well, surprised English majors forecasting on what Texas's future will be (polluted and hotter).

-Tom Chasteen's research has been supported by Cottrell College Science Awards (Research Corporation), Hoffmann-La Roche Research Foundation, the University of Zürich, Switzerland, Fondo Nacional de Desarrollo Científico y Tecnológico (Chile), the Texas Research Institute in Environmental Studies, and SHSU's Faculty Research Enhancement Fund.
-Publications have been included in national and international scientific journals.
-I have also published a book entitled Qualitative and Instrumental Analysis of Environmentally Significant Elements, book chapters for the American Chemical Society, the Royal Society of Chemistry, and co-authored a laboratory manual for non-major chemistry students for John Wiley and Sons.
+My scientific research was supported by Cottrell College Science Awards (Research Corporation), Hoffmann-La Roche Research Foundation, the University of Zürich, Switzerland, Fondo Nacional de Desarrollo Científico y Tecnológico (Chile), the Texas Research Institute in Environmental Studies, and SHSU's Faculty Research Enhancement Fund.
+My publications have been included in national and international scientific journals.
+I also published a book entitled Qualitative and Instrumental Analysis of Environmentally Significant Elements, book chapters for the American Chemical Society, the Royal Society of Chemistry, and co-authored a laboratory manual for non-major chemistry students for John Wiley and Sons.

-International projects with extended visits abroad have included invited lecturing and collaboration at the University of Zürich, Switzerland and a collaborative project at the University of Santiago, Chile in collaboration with Dr. Claudio Vásquez at University of Santiago and Dr. Juan Pérez-Donoso at the University Andrés Bello, Santiago, Chile.
+International research projects with extended visits abroad included invited lecturing and collaboration at the University of Zürich, Switzerland and a collaborative project at the University of Santiago, Chile in collaboration with Dr. Claudio Vásquez at University of Santiago and Dr. Juan Pérez-Donoso at the University Andrés Bello, Santiago, Chile.